ElsevierSoftwareX/SOFTX_2020_238/doc/source/gstlal-inspiral/tutorials/offline_analysis.rst

 frame.cache file
 ^^^^^^^^^^^^^^^^

-The frame.cache file contains the full paths to the Gravitational Wave data .gwf files using the following format:
+The frame.cache file contains the full paths to the gravitational wave data .gwf files using the following format:

 Detector site identifier, frame type, start GPS time, duration, full path to file ::